brandonshope/NGINX-WALLARM-LAB/README.md

 # NGINX OSS or Plus with Wallarm Inside
-Introduction to Wallarm Nodes installed as a Dynamic Module in NGINX OSS or Plus
+Introduction to Deploying Wallarm Nodes installed as a Dynamic Module in NGINX OSS or Plus

 ### Goals
 * Install NGINX